|

 baby clothing,

-your help.
-In addition to medication, food, clothing and diapers, as
+help.
+In addition to medication, food, clothing and diapers, as mentioned

-mentioned above, AIDS victims need personal care, volunteer services,
+above, AIDS victims need personal care, volunteer services, housing, items for

 blankets,